 Next, you want to ask about the class sizes.
-If you are thinking about a DI school odds are the first two years you will have big classes; these are typically your intro classes or required classes.
-Once you narrow down what you want to study in, the class sizes will be more focused, and the class sizes will be smaller.
+If you are considering a DI school, you will likely have big classes during your first two years; these are typically your intro classes or required classes.
+Once you narrow down your course of study, the classes will be more focused, and the class sizes will be smaller.

-Fitting in with a team is necessary especially if you want to feel like you apart of a family.
+Part of picking a school is fitting in with the team.
 Going on official visits can help with this.
-These overnights can give you the opportunity to see how the team interacts with one another, and you might have the opportunity to hear what the team is saying about the coaches which can help with your decision.
-If you do not feel the vibe, then go with your gut.
+These overnights can give you the opportunity to see how the team interacts with one another, and you might hear what the team is saying about the coaches and the program.
+If you do not feel the vibe, then it’s probably not the school for you.

 When doing research in the recruiting process for my daughter I came across the LRT Sports website.
 I was immediately intrigued as this was another dimension of the recruiting process that many people don't even consider.
 My daughter and I could "short list" schools based on the education she was looking for, as well as the opportunity to play her sport.
 LRT Sports not only gave us pertinent information into the recruiting process with different interviews of coaches and players, it also gave us insight into current and/or former players' opinions on the coach of that school in her sport.
 We could use this information to re-prioritize my daughters list of schools based on this feedback.
 I have many friends that are, or will be, going through this process shortly and I highly recommend using LRT Sports as part of anyone's recruiting process.